rikosintie/Discovery/README.md

 - Is an escort required when we are on site?
 - What firmware version should be installed?
 - Do you have a standard for host names?
+- Does the network team have access to M&O devices such as Environmental monitoring (BACnet), surveillance cameras, door access controls?
+- Are we allowed to connect our laptops to the network?
+- Can we use tools like nmap and Wireshark to discover devices?
+Here are some [nmap discovery scripts](https://github.com/rikosintie/nmap-python)
 - Is DHCP used for non-server hosts i.e. cameras, door access panels, etc?
 - Do you have a management vlan?s
 - If so, what are the management vlan IP addresses?